 - a.
-The High Tunnel or its flooring does not result in an impervious surface exceeding 25% of all structures located on the Landowner's total contiguous land area; and - b.
-The High Tunnel meets one of the following: - i.
-The High Tunnel is located at least 100 feet from any perennial stream or watercourse, public road, or neighboring property line. - ii.
-The High Tunnel is located at least 35 feet from any perennial stream or watercourse, public road or neighboring property line and located on land with a slope not greater than 7%. - iii.
-The High Tunnel is supported with a buffer or diversion system that does not directly drain into a stream or other watercourse by managing stormwater runoff in a manner consistent with the requirements of Pennsylvania Act 167. - 4.
-Forest management operations which are following the Department of Environmental Protection's (PADEP) management practices contained in its publication "Soil Erosion and Sedimentation Control Guidelines for Forestry," are operating under an approved erosion and sedimentation plan and must comply with the stream buffer requirements in Section 311. - 5.
-Repaying without reconstruction. - 6.
+The High Tunnel or its flooring does not result in an Impervious Surface exceeding 25% of all structures located on the Landowner's total contiguous land area; and - b.
+The High Tunnel meets one of the following: - [1].
+The High Tunnel is located at least 100 feet from any Perennial Stream or Watercourse, public road, or neighboring property line. - [2].
+The High Tunnel is located at least 35 feet from any Perennial Stream or Watercourse, public road or neighboring property line and located on land with a slope not greater than 7%. - [3].
+The High Tunnel is supported with a Buffer or diversion system that does not directly drain into a Stream or other Watercourse by managing Stormwater Runoff in a manner consistent with the requirements of Pennsylvania Act 167. - 4.
+Forest Management operations that adhere to the Department of Environmental Protection's (PADEP) guidelines outlined in the publication "Soil Erosion and Sedimentation Control Guidelines for Forestry," operate with an approved Erosion and Sediment Control Plan, and must comply with the Stream Buffer requirements specified in §105-311. - 5.
+Repaying without Reconstruction. - 6.
 Emergency Exemption Emergency maintenance work performed for the protection of public health, safety, and welfare.
-A written description of the scope and extent of any emergency work performed shall be submitted to the Sharon Hill Borough within two (2) calendar days of the commencement of the activity.
-If the Sharon Hill Borough finds that the work is not an emergency, then the work shall cease immediately, until a stormwater site-plan in accordance with this ordinance is submitted and approved by the municipality. - 7.
-Maintenance Exemption Any maintenance to an existing stormwater management system made in accordance with plans and specifications approved by the municipal Engineer or Sharon Hill Borough.
+A written description of the scope and extent of any emergency work performed shall be submitted to the Chadds Ford Township within two calendar days of the commencement of the activity.
+If the Township finds that the work is not an emergency, then the work shall cease immediately, until a Stormwater site-plan in accordance with this chapter is submitted and approved by the Township. - 7.
+Maintenance Exemption Any maintenance to an existing Stormwater management system made in accordance with plans and specifications approved by the Township Engineer.